 To register as a patient in Guam, you can fill out the application found on their Health Services website.
 You will need to provide a photo ID and a written certification from your doctor.
-There is a $15 fee for first time applicants and a $10 annual renewal fee.
+There is a $15 fee for first time qualified patient applicants and a $10 annual renewal fee.
 There is a $100 initial fee for primary caregivers with a $75 renewal fee.

 - Multiple sclerosis

 - Damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity.

 - Admitted into hospice care in accordance with rules promulgated under this act

 - Rheumatoid arthritis or similar chronic autoimmune inflammatory disorders; or